OS2iot/OS2iot-docs/source/kombit-adgangsstyring/kombit-adgangsstyring.rst

 2. A NemID FOCES or VOCES (FOCES is preferred) for production use (Issued by: TRUST2408 OCES CA).
 If the OS2IoT installation is a TEST system, and the test environment for KOMBIT adgangsstyring is being used, then a FOCES/VOCES for the NemID integration environment is sufficent (Issued by: TRUST2408 Systemtest).

+3. The public certificate from the KOMBIT IDP.
+Can be retrieved from
+    a. **KOMBIT Test endpoint:** https://adgangsstyring.eksterntest-stoettesystemerne.dk/runtime/saml2/metadata.idp
+    b. **KOMBIT Prod endpoint:** https://adgangsstyring.stoettesystemerne.dk/runtime/saml2/metadata.idp

 Once the prerequisites are in order the configuration can begin.